dotnet/training-tutorials/content/csharp/getting-started/hello-world.md

 namespace ConsoleApplication
 ```

 Again, it's a good idea to use namespaces to keep larger codebases organized. ``namespace`` is a language keyword; *ConsoleApplication* is an identifier.
-In this case, the ``ConsoleApplication`` namespace has only one element in it (the ``Program`` class), but this would  grow as the program grew in complexity.
+In this case, the ``ConsoleApplication`` namespace has only one element in it (the ``Program`` class), but this would  grow as the program becomes more complex.
 Namespaces use curly braces (``{`` and ``}``) to denote which types belong within the namespace.
 Namespaces are optional; you'll frequently see they're omitted from the small samples shown in this tutorial.

 Inside the namespace's scope (defined by its curly braces), a ``class`` called "Program" is created:
 ```c#